rcook/rcook.github.io/_posts/2018-07-02-02-twurl-on-windows.md

 ---
 My wife, [Katy][bigredabacus], is a big fan of [YNAB][ynab] and consequently we've started writing an app for it.
 I get to do all the fun parts like figuring out the authentication/authorization.

-Plumbing in OAuth2 support has always been tricky (at least for little old me) and adding support for multiple OAuth providers has, in my experience, always led to a big splat of hideous glue code.
+Plumbing in OAuth2 support has always been tricky and adding support for multiple OAuth providers has, at least in my case, always led to a bunch of ugly code.
 Fortunately, I recently discovered [hello.js][hello-js] which takes away much of the pain.

 In the specific case of my application, I want to require the user to sign in on initial page load.
 I wanted to do this using the standard popup.
 However, this, of course, proves to be impossible in the presence of popup blockers (see [my bug report][bug-report] and various [StackOverflow discussions][stackoverflow].
 Fortunately, there is the "page" display mode provided by the [`hello.login`][hello-login] method which works pretty well.
 I'd like to share my simple demo app with you today.